AWikia/Level/README.md

     - Boy and Girl symbols
   - Geometric Shapes Extended (Many are supported)
   - Supplemental Arrows C (Mostly supported, excluding arrow parts and shadowed arrows)
-  - Supplement Symbols and Pictographs (Supports the following):
+  - Supplement Symbols and Pictographs (A few are supported, including Typikon Symbols)
-    - Typicon Symbools
-    - Hearts (White, Brown, Orange)
-    - Some Smilies (Such as Zipped Mouth, Naughseated, Hot and Freezing)
-    - Some Hands
-    - Medals
-    - Bone
-    - Adult, Child, Standing Adult
-    - Some food
-    - Magnet
   - Extended Symbols and Pictographs A (A few are supported)
   - Symbols for Legacy Computing
   - Tags (Supports 37 glyphs related to subdivision flag creation)